Power Meters & Switchboard Sub Meters

 - The device or area you wish to track is on a dedicated circuit (rather than a single power point).

-- You want to monitor this device or area with more accuracy and reliability than a wireless energy monitor.
+- You want to monitor this device or area with more accuracy and reliability than an energy monitor.

 - You want to on-bill or charge a customer, tenant, or family member for their power usage.

 Examples where you may use a Plug-in Power Meter: